 - Herbal and Nutritional Supplements: You may also be sent home with targeted herbal and nutritional supplements to take on a daily basis, depending on your symptoms.
 They may be formulated to target anything from thyroid health to depression, according to your needs.

 - Lifestyle Recommendations: A functional medicine practitioner will also consider how your lifestyle is impacting your health and make recommendations accordingly.
-These might include more sleep, more exercise, reducing stress, or making changes to your diet.
+These might include more sleep, more exercise, reducing stress, journaling, or making changes to your diet.

 Traditional Chinese Medicine